Is your yard sloped?

 Does it contain unsightly hills or dips?

-Controls Water Runoff.
 If your home sits at the bottom of a hill, a retaining wall - alongside other necessary drainage solutions - will help control the risk of erosion and protect your home from water damage.
 By creating a plateau on a hill or slope, you can slow the momentum of water during heavy rainfall.

-Maximizes Space.
-Lastly, retaining walls can also be used to expand your outdoor living space.
+Retaining walls can also be used to expand your outdoor living space.
 Building a retaining wall can transform difficult, sloped areas of your yard into flat, usable surfaces.
 This will maximize space and effectively open up your backyard for entertaining.

 Unsure if your yard could benefit from a retaining wall?
 The professionals at Greenway of Nashville will answer any questions you have and engineer a wall that serves the needs of your yard while acting as a beautiful focal point of your property.